backfire250/Alex_Portfolio/README.md

 *	Made a new column for company state
 *	Added a column to indicate if the job was at the company’s headquarters
 *	Transformed 'founded date' columnn into 'age of company'
-*	Made columns to show if different skills were listed in the job dsescription:
+*	Made columns to show if different skills were listed in the job description:
     * Python
     * R
     * Excel